cryologger/glacier-velocity-tracker/Documentation/ASSEMBLY.md

   * Be careful around the following locations:
     * The microSD card of the MicroMod Data Logging Carrier Board.

 9) Cut I2C jumpers
-See section 3.1 for instructions on cutting the I2C jumpers and verifying operation of the system.
+See section 3.1.1 for instructions on cutting the I2C jumpers and verifying the resistance values of the system.

 10) Connect SparkFun Qwiic OLED Display
 * Attach two 3/8" nylon standoffs to the PCB with 1/4" 4-40 Phillips Head screws.